Albertzue/learning_notes/aws/ANS/keypoint.md

       Latency
       Additional details like request and response headers,SSL cipher,SSL protocol

+Instance ID registration is not supported across VPC peering connections because the NLB cannot resolve private DNS names or directly communicate with instances in a different VPC.

 ### EKS:
 we cannot filter VPC flow logs based on EKS worker nodes , but we can create VPC flow logs based on subnetsas resource